acorn-io/runtime/docs/docs/100-reference/02-admin/03-computeclasses.md

   min: 1Gi
   max: 2Gi
   default: 1Gi # This default overrides the install-wide memory default
   values: # Specific values that are only allowed to be used.
-Automatically includes the max, min and default.
+Default must be included in these values and max/min cannot be set.
   - 1.5Gi
 cpuScaler: 1 # This is used as a ratio of how many VCPUs to schedule per Gibibyte of memory.
 In this case it is 1 to 1.
-tolerations: # The toleration fields for Pods
+tolerations: # The same toleration fields for Pods
   - key: "foo"
     operator: "Equal"
     value: "bar"
     effect: "NoSchedule"
-affinity: # The affinity fields for Pods
+affinity: # The same affinity fields for Pods
     nodeAffinity:
       requiredDuringSchedulingIgnoredDuringExecution:
         nodeSelectorTerms: